Jacaranda mimosifolia 'Alba': 'Alba' Jacaranda

 Use and Management

-Heaviest-flowering when grown in full sun, small trees of Jacaranda can tolerate light shade and will grow quickly.
+Small jacaranda trees can tolerate light shade and will grow quickly, but they will have the heaviest flowering when growing in full sun.
 They thrive in sandy, well-drained soils but should be watered during dry periods.
 Prune branches so they remain less than half the diameter of the trunk to help keep the plant intact and increase durability.

 Propagation is by softwood cuttings or grafting.
 Seedlings often take a long time to bloom so grafted trees or those rooted from cuttings are preferred.